jlimadev/aws-certification-cloud-practitioner-notes/notes/account-and-support/README.md

 ## AWS ControlTower

 AWS ControlTower is a easy way to setup and govern a secure and compliant multi-account AWS environment based on best practices.
+Control Tower is an AWS native service providing a pre-defined set of blueprints and guardrails to help customers implement a landing zone for new AWS accounts.

 With ControlTower we can: